 Ofsted inspections in nurseries

 For now, all private, voluntary, and independent (PVI) childcare providers will be judged against the existing Early Years Inspection Handbook (published in 2019).
-However, plans are to move private EYFS settings and independent schools to the new ‘no-graded judgement’ system by 2025.
+However, plans are to move private EYFS settings and independent schools to the new ‘no-graded judgement’ system this year.

 Ofsted inspections for safeguarding